jasuarez/scripts/README.md

 - `backup-git`: mirrors a git repository into another repository.

+- `enable-powersave`: configures system settings for maximum power save, according to data provided by PowerTop.

 - `fix-gps-logmee.sh`: fix Nokia N9 GPS LogMee results, as the time format is not the correct one.